CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Analysis

-The last two lines of result in Tab. \ref{tab:il+rl} show that the competitive learning mechanism can help the IL Actor and RL Actor interact and finally learn a better model, but how?
+The last two rows of Tab.~\ref{tab:il+rl} show that the competitive learning mechanism helps the IL and RL actors interact and ultimately learn a stronger model.
+We next analyze how this mechanism affects training.

+By tracking accumulated wins and score differences (IL score -- RL score) over iterations, we observe the following pattern (see Fig. \ref{fig:il_vs_rl_performance}).
+In the early stage ($<$20k iterations), the IL actor achieves more wins and higher scores, indicating that IL initially leads the learning process.
+At this point, the latent world model provides limited useful signal, leaving the RL actor unable to extract reliable guidance from exploration.
+Afterward, as the latent world model starts to encode the underlying driving dynamics, the RL actor progressively learns fundamental driving behaviors through exploration.
+Its group-sampling-based exploration then becomes more effective than simply imitating expert trajectories.
+Consequently, the RL actor achieves higher scores and dominates in later training.
+This progression resembles the two-stage paradigm, but with a key difference: IL and RL are trained jointly.
+Even though IL loses more frequently in later stages, its gradients continue to benefit shared components such as the perception module.

+To further analyze why the competitive mechanism improves learning, we log the evolution of the critic's value estimates (see Fig. \ref{fig:competition_critic_pred_value_estimation}) and the policy divergence between the IL and RL actors (see Fig. \ref{fig:competition_il_rl_l2}), measured by the L2 distance between their modal trajectories.

+Without the competitive mechanism, the value estimate for the imagined future state $V(\hat{s_{t+1}})$ exhibits severe overestimation and grows rapidly.
+With the mechanism active, the value estimate plateaus.
+This suggests that unconstrained offline RL can exploit world-model inaccuracies to produce artificially high expected returns, while competition helps suppress this behavior.

+Driven by the overestimated values above, the unconstrained RL actor tends to select dangerous or highly unconventional actions to pursue hallucinated rewards.
+This shifts its policy away from the expert distribution, resulting in a substantially larger L2 distance.
+When the competitive mechanism is introduced, it suppresses value overestimation and pulls the RL actor back toward the expert policy, enabling exploration within a safer trust region.